Dr. Angela CarpenterAssistant Professor of Religion

 Angela Carpenter focuses on Christian theology and ethics, with an emphasis on Reformed theology.
 She teaches Faith Seeking Understanding, Food and Faith, and Becoming Good.
 She joined the Department of Religion in 2017.

-Her book Responsive Becoming: Moral Formation In Theological, Evolutionary, and Developmental Perspective is due out in April 2019 from T&T Clark.
+Her book Responsive Becoming: Moral Formation In Theological, Evolutionary, and Developmental Perspective was released in April 2019 from T&T Clark.

 areas of expertise